HOPLAB-LBP/hoplab-wiki/docs/contribute.md

 ##### What This Means for You

+!!! note
     - You do not need to manually run the `mkdocs gh-deploy` command each time you make changes.
     - Simply push your changes to the `main` branch, and GitHub Actions will handle the deployment.

 ### Creating a Pull Request